Holidays in Spain – What makes Spain a perfect holiday destination?

 Spain really does offer something for everyone whether you are an adventurous spirit, a veritable gourmet, passionate about art, architecture, water sports, golf enthusiast or just looking for a peaceful break, you will surely find a holiday destination in Spain that suits your needs.

-As far as accommodation goes Spain offers a vast array of options from super 5 star luxury hotels, romantic holiday hotspots, large all inclusive resorts, budget friendly hostels, self catering apartments, villas for rent, camping, holiday parks and other alternative accommodation such as eco friendly holidays and cave rentals.
+As far as accommodation goes Spain offers a vast array of options from super 5 star luxury hotels, romantic holiday hotspots, large all inclusive resorts, budget friendly hostels, self catering apartments, beach rental villas, camping, holiday parks and other alternative accommodation such as eco friendly holidays and cave rentals.

 There are so many attractions in Spain to explore that it's obvious that since the holiday boom started back in the 60's the country really has amassed a wealth of knowledge and experience when it comes to offering an unforgettable travel and tourism experience to the millions of visitors each year, and may it long continue.